Solving Linear Equation - Part 1

 The math video shows some shortcuts that can be used for solving linear equations.
 You may want to learn these shortcuts.

-Now, watch the following math video on to know more.
+Now, watch the following math video to know more.

 Math Video